 Maryanne works with business leaders who want to be more productive and reach more of their potential.
 One of her specific areas of expertise is working with leaders who have multiple priorities and demands, and want to feel less stress and overwhelmed at work and in their personal life.
 By combining the latest in emotional intelligence and interpersonal techniques, she works with leaders to create sustained and measurable change.
 Part of her solution includes the Priority Management curriculum - a global leader in workload management training.

-Dr. Kerrick is the associate director of the Forcht Entrepreneurship Center at UofL’s College of Business where she teaches/co-leads the top-ranked Entrepreneurship MBA program and Entrepreneurship minor, a degree she created in 2008.
+Dr. Kerrick is the assistant dean at Bellarmine University’s Rubel School of Business.
+She was formerly the associate director of the Forcht Entrepreneurship Center at UofL’s College of Business for 14 years where she taught/co-lead the top-ranked Entrepreneurship MBA program and Entrepreneurship minor, a degree she created in 2008.
+She also created VetStart in 2012, a program to help military veterans launch businesses.
 Her research is in teaching entrepreneurship, e-learning and financial literacy.
-Prior to joining UofL she was one of the founder/owners of a technology firm that grew to over 300 full-time staff and was in business for nearly 20 years.
-She sold her shares when she turned 40 and decided to pursue her doctorate.
-Dr. Kerrick has received numerous awards including Business First’s 40 Under 40, Greater Louisville Inc. Technologist of the Year, Women 4 Women Champions for Her, Junior Achievement Worldwide Leadership Award, and was a National Association of Women Business Owner’s finalist and the recipient of UofL’s prestigious Paul Weber Award for Excellence in Teaching.
-Recent career highlights include accompanying one of her Entrepreneurship MBA business plan teams, after winning a global business plan competition with an award of over $800,000, in ringing the bell at NASDAQ.
+Prior to joining academia, she was one of the founder/owners of a technology firm that grew to over 300 full-time staff and was in business for nearly 20 years.
+Dr. Kerrick has received numerous awards including SBA’s Veterans Small Business Advocate of the Year, Business First’s 40 Under 40, Greater Louisville Inc. Technologist of the Year, Women 4 Women Champions for Her, Junior Achievement Worldwide Leadership Award, and was a National Association of Women Business Owner’s finalist and the recipient of UofL’s prestigious campus wide Paul Weber Award for Excellence in Teaching.
+Career highlights include accompanying two Entrepreneurship MBA business plan teams, after winning global business plan competitions with awards of over $1.1M, to ring the bell at NASDAQ.

 Elizabeth Jenkins Kimbell